fiamma-chain/fiamma-docs/our-product-suite/pragmatically-trustless-bitvm-bitcoin-bridge/fungible-transfer.md

 ---
 description: >-
   It's an important module in BitVM2-based trustless bridge design.
-In this section, we will describe how to support fungible tranfer.
+In this section, we will describe how to support fungible transfer.

   It should be noted that design still being optimized, so the content maybe change in the future.
 ---